houko/pnpm-catalog-updates/README.md

-    "concurrency": 5, // Number of concurrent network requests (default: 5) "timeout": 30000, // Network request timeout in ms (default: 30000) "retries": 3, // Number of retries on failure (default: 3) "cacheValidityMinutes": 60 // Cache validity period in minutes (default: 60, set to 0 to disable caching) },
+    "concurrency": 5, // Number of concurrent network requests (default: 5) "timeout": 30000, // Network request timeout in ms (default: 30000) "retries": 3, // Number of retries on failure (default: 3) "cacheValidityMinutes": 60, // Cache validity period in minutes (default: 60, set to 0 to disable caching) "checkForUpdates": true // Check for tool updates on startup (default: true) },

   // Monorepo configuration